sgalal/rime-kunyomi/README.md

 # rime-kunyomi

-日本語訓読みをRimeで入力
+Input Japanese Kunyomi with Rime / 日本語訓読みをRimeで入力

-This schema uses OpenCC to convert the characters to Japanese style.
-Please put `JPVariants.txt` and `t2jp.json` in the `opencc` folder in advance.
+The schema uses OpenCC to support the conversion between Kyūjitai and Shinjitai.
+Please put `JPVariants.txt` and `t2jp.json` in the `opencc` folder when configuring.

 (1) Input Chinese by kunyomi